This is the most comprehensive and detailed Pakistan travel itinerary available on the internet

 Where to stay in Malam Jabba

 Samsons Inn Mala Jabba – One of the few good options in Malam Jabba.
 This mid-range hotel could be a good option, especially if you are two people.
-Click here to book it now
+Click here to check prices

 Where to stay in Kalam